CMU-punit-bhatt/cmu-16889/README.md

     As can be seen, the decoder contains the basic structure of a chair.

-- `Latent Space Manipulation` - In order to understand the kind of information that the encoder captures, I tried to combine 2 encoded feature vectors at different weights
+- `Latent Space Interpolation` - I tried to combine 2 encoded feature vectors (from 2 images at random) at different weights.
+The idea was that the combination of 2 encoded features representing the same object (different instances) would result in a new encoding of the object.
+And that the decoder would be able to understand and correctly predict it.

     | encoded2 | 0.25 * encoded1 + 0.75 encoded2 | 0.5 * encoded1 + 0.5 encoded2 | 0.75 * encoded1 + 0.25 encoded2 | encoded1 |
     | ------ | ----- | ----- | ----- | ----- |
     | ![image](results/2.6/interpret_0.0_point.gif) | ![image](results/2.6/interpret_0.25_point.gif) | ![image](results/2.6/interpret_0.5_point.gif) | ![image](results/2.6/interpret_0.75_point.gif) | ![image](results/2.6/interpret_1.0_point.gif) |

-    From the above outputs, it is clear that the encoder captures information about different aspects of chair such as height, width, concavity, length of legs etc.
+    From the above outputs, it is clear that the encoder captures information about different aspects of chair such as height, width, concavity, length of legs etc. Combination of encoded vectors thus results in a change in a new object with a modification in these properties.

 ## 3. (Extra Credit) Exploring some recent architectures.